PancitoDulce16/Family-Budget-APP/DEPLOYMENT.md

 service cloud.firestore {
   match /databases/{database}/documents {
     // Users
-    // A user can write to their own document.
-A user can read documents of other
-    // users ONLY if they are in the same family group. match /users/{userId} {
+    // A user can write to their own document and read documents of users in the same family group. match /users/{userId} {
-      function getUserFamilyGroupId() {
-        return get(/databases/$(database)/documents/users/$(request.auth.uid)).data.familyGroupId;
+      function userFamilyId() { return get(/databases/$(database)/documents/users/$(request.auth.uid)).data.familyGroupId; }
-      }
-      allow read: if request.auth != null && getUserFamilyGroupId() == resource.data.familyGroupId;
+      allow read: if request.auth != null && userFamilyId() == resource.data.familyGroupId;
       allow write: if request.auth != null && request.auth.uid == userId;
     }

     // Family Groups
-    // A user can write to a group if they are creating it, or if they are adding themselves to the members list.
-    // A user can read/update a group if they are already a member. match /familyGroups/{groupId} {
+    // A user can read a group if they are a member, create a new group, or update a group
+    // by adding themselves to the members list. match /familyGroups/{groupId} {
       allow read: if request.auth.uid in resource.data.members;
       allow create: if request.auth != null;